gthampak/DepthQuantileFunctions/README.md

 Repository has been restructured for organization and readability post thesis work (summer 2023).

 R package for clustering using Depth Quantile Functions can be found [here](https://github.com/gthampak/DQFClustering).

+---
+TODO:
+- More testing with Real Data.
+- Make it easier to identify indices of data point of interest from dqf and dqf diagnostic plots.
+- Implement adaptivity.